Anglian Home Improvements: History

-In 2015, the investment group Alchemy Partners returned to become Anglian Group's majority shareholder and the company continues to grow from strength to strength.
+In 2015, the investment group Alchemy Partners bought back ownership as Anglian Group's majority shareholder.

-In March 2020, in response to the Covid-19 Pandemic, Anglian suspended all communication with customers, going into total shutdown including all repair and customer services, leaving many customers with partially complete and unsafe works.
-During their hiatus, the company worked on developing an online supply only catalogue, which was added to their website in the summer of 2020.
-The company began taking new customer orders again in June 2020, although they did not start to complete the backlog of existing work until September 2020.
+In March 2020, in response to the Covid-19 Pandemic, Anglian filled government guidelines and suspended operations until it was safe to resume.
+Although there was limited communication with customers, Anglian didn’t furlough all staff to enable them to keep in touch with customers with partially complete and unsafe works.
+During its hiatus, the company added an online supply only catalogue to their website in summer 2020.
+The company began taking new customer orders again in June 2020 conducting remote consultations with customers, a market first, although it did not start to complete the backlog of existing work until September 2020.

-Turnover

-Financial Year ending March 2019, employing over 1500 people, Anglian's total turnover was £217 million.